retgits/acme-serverless/README.md

 ### Data Store

-* [Amazon DynamoDB](https://aws.amazon.com/dynamodb/): Each of the domains has a [Makefile.dynamodb](./deploy/cloudformation), which you can use to run `make -f Makefile.dynamodb deploy` to create the DynamoDB table.
+* [Amazon DynamoDB](https://aws.amazon.com/dynamodb/): You can use the makefile in the [dynamodb](./dynamodb) folder to create the DynamoDB table.
+The command you need to run is `make -f Makefile.dynamodb deploy`.

+To start your journey off with random data, you can use [`main.go`](./dynamodb/main.go).
+Running that program will add the default generated data (in the various `data.json` files) into Amazon DynamoDB.
+To generate your own data, you can use [Mockaroo](https://www.mockaroo.com/) and import the `schema.json` files to start off.

 ### Eventing